handar423/ghost-kernel/Documentation/kbuild/kbuild.rst

 KBUILD_EXTRA_SYMBOLS
 --------------------
 For modules that use symbols from other modules.
-See more details in modules.rst.
+See more details in modules.txt.

 ALLSOURCE_ARCHS
 ---------------